SagarBawanthade/courseSiteFrontend/README.md

 - Frontend: React.js
 - Backend: Express.js, Node.js
-- Database: MongoDB
+- Database: MongoDB , Add the environmental variables using your own credentials
-- payment: Razorpay
+- payment: Razorpay, , Add the Razorpay apis of your own credentials

 ### Prerequisites